 PHYASST-367.
 Intensive Care Nursery.
-This rotation emphasizes the care of the neonate in the intensive care nursery. .
+This rotation emphasizes the care of the children in the neonate in the intensive care settling.
 Topics include: 1) neonatal intensive care unit, 2) pediatric intensive care unit.
 Credit: 4.
 Staff

 PHYASST-368.
 Pediatric Emergency Medicine.
 This rotation offers opportunity to manage the problems and needs of the pediatric patient in the emergency department.
 Credit: 4.
 Staff